aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 {{ blogtitle }}

 In this article we'll try to understand and implement a part of [Julia](https://julialang.org/)'s inference algorithm.
-The technique is commonly called as "abstract interpretation" or "data-flow analysis" of a program, which is generally used for program analysis, and so I hope even those who aren't interested in Julia may enjoy this.
+The technique is commonly called as "abstract interpretation" or "data-flow analysis" of a program, which is generally used for program analysis, and so I hope even those who aren't especially interested in Julia may find this interesting.

 In this article we're going to pick up [constant folding propagation] as an example data-flow analysis problem, and actually implement it from scratch using Julia.
 While constant folding propagation is one of the most common compiler optimization technique, the understanding can be easily generalized and the example implementation will help you figure out how Julia's inference routine works.